craftcms/shopify/README.md

    php craft plugin/install shopify
    ```

-### Connect to Shopify
+## Connect to Shopify

-The plugin works with Shopify’s [Dev Dashboard](https://shopify.dev/docs/apps/build/dev-dashboard) app system, and is split into three parts: [creating an app](#create-an-app), [installing it into a store](#install-in-a-store), and finally [connecting it to Craft](#connect-to-craft).
+The plugin works with Shopify’s [Dev Dashboard](https://shopify.dev/docs/apps/build/dev-dashboard) app system, and is split into two primary parts: [creating an app](#create-an-app) and [performing authorization](#).

+To install an app into a store, one of these statements must describe your account’s relationship with it:
+- You are the owner of the store;
+- You have been added as a collaborator on the store, with the [App developer role](https://shopify.dev/docs/apps/build/dev-dashboard/user-permissions) (see screenshot, below);
+- You are working with a [dev store](https://shopify.dev/docs/apps/build/dev-dashboard/development-stores) or [client transfer store](https://help.shopify.com/en/partners/manage-clients-stores/client-transfer-stores/create-client-transfer-stores) belonging to your Partner organization;

+![Adding a collaborator via the Shopify admin](docs/shopify-add-collaborator.png)

 > [!CAUTION]
-> The following process may differ significantly if you are part of a [Partner](https://www.shopify.com/partners) organization or are a collaborator on multiple stores.
-> Shopify implicitly creates an “organization” for each store, and that organization gets a dedicated Dev Dashboard.
+> The new OAuth-based API connection requires that apps are created from an “organization” that has access to the [Partner Dashboard](https://www.shopify.com/partners).
+> Standalone stores (like the one created when you sign up for a Shopify account) belong to their own organization.
+> If you are working with a store or account that has never accessed a Partner Dashboard, you may need to create a Partner profile before proceeding.
-> **You must access the Dev Dashboard via the store you want to create an app for, _not_ via a link in the documentation or by directly navigating to its URL!**
+> When working from an account that has access to multiple organizations, **it is generally safest to access the new Dev Dashboard via the Partner Dashboard you want the app associated with.**

-To perform these steps, you must either be the owner of a store, or a collaborator with the [App developer role](https://shopify.dev/docs/apps/build/dev-dashboard/user-permissions).

-![Adding a collaborator via the Shopify admin](docs/shopify-add-collaborator.png)

-#### Create an App
+### Create an App

-1. From a store, open **Settings** &rarr; **Apps**, press **Develop apps** in the toolbar, then follow the **Build apps in Dev Dashboard** link.
+1. Navigate to your **Dev Dashboard**:
+   - From a store, open the account context menu (upper-right corner) and select **Dev Dashboard**;
+   - From the Partner Dashboard, open the account context menu (upper-right corner) and select **Dev Dashboard**;
 1. In the Dev Dashboard, press **Create app**.
 1. In the first screen, pick an **App name** that identifies the integration, like _Craft CMS_.
 1. Press **Create**, then fill out the following fields to create your first “version”:
-    - **App URL**: (Optional) Replace `example.com` with `https://shopify.dev/apps/default-app-home`.
-This is just a friendlier (but still somewhat confusing) page hosted by Shopify, displayed when your “app” is accessed in the Shopify store’s admin.
-(If you turn off **Embed app in Shopify admin**, you are redirected to this URL after [installing](#install-in-a-store) the app.
-Neither is particularly useful; this is a symptom of Shopify’s lack of an API-only integration path.)
+    - **App URL**: Retrieve the **Shopify App Auth URL** value from the plugin’s setting screen in the Craft control panel.
+(This will always be your project’s URL, followed by the [cpTrigger](https://craftcms.com/docs/5.x/reference/config/general.html#cptrigger), then the action `shopify/auth`: `https://my-project.com/admin/shopify/auth`.)
     - **Webhooks API Version**: Choose `2025-10`, and add the same string to your project’s `.env` file:
         ```bash
         SHOPIFY_WEBHOOK_VERSION="2025-10"